 On May 9, 2017, the Second District Appellate Court rendered its decision in The Chicago Tribune v.
 The College of DuPage and the College of DuPage Foundation, 2017 IL App (2d) 160274.
-Pursuant to a Memorandum of Understanding (MOU) between the College of DuPage (College), a public body, the College of DuPage Foundation, the College delegated its responsibility to collect, manage, and maintain all of its private donations to the Foundation.
+Pursuant to a Memorandum of Understanding (MOU) between the College of DuPage (College), a public body, the College of DuPage Foundation (Foundation), a private nonprofit organization, the College delegated its responsibility to collect, manage, and maintain all of its private donations to the Foundation.